 If you’re thinking of taking the kids skiing this winter, bypass the passes for a snowy rendezvous in Eastern Washington.
 At Mission Ridge, just outside of Wenatchee, you’ll find sunnier weather, fluffier snow (true story – due to the cold, crisp weather in the valley) and a great family-friendly getaway.

 After my husband and I had checked the kids into their lessons, we had two kid-free hours to hang out and ski.
-Never underestimate the power of sun, exercise and time alone with your significant other.
-This trip was a lot about the kids, but was admittedly a great mental boost for us, given Seattle's dreary February weather.
+Never underestimate the power of sun, exercise and time alone with your significant other at Mission Ridge ski resort.
+This trip was a lot about the kids, but was admittedly a great mental boost for us, given Seattle’s dreary February weather.

-It's more of a commitment for families to come over to Eastern Washington, which likely means getting a hotel room and spending the weekend rather than just waking up early and hitting Stevens or Snoqualmie for the day.
-Recently, Mission Ridge launched a weekend shuttle service that makes stops at popular Wenatchee hotels, which eliminates the driving factor for visiting families.
+It’s more of a commitment for families to come over to Eastern Washington, which likely means getting a hotel room and spending the weekend rather than just waking up early and hitting Stevens or Snoqualmie for the day.
+For your convenience, Mission Ridge operated a weekend shuttle service that makes stops at popular Wenatchee hotels, which eliminates the driving factor for visiting families.
 Not only that, but an overnight in Wenatchee is a whole lot less expensive than staying at a ski resort.

 Mission Ridge is a mere 12 miles from downtown Wenatchee, which means a hot meal and beverage is always ready for hungry little skiers.
 For local fare, I recommend the rich, scrumptious Italian food at Garlini’s Napoletana, the great pub food and friendly atmosphere at McGlinn’s Public House, or the fresh, authentic Mexican food at La Fuente.
 The tasty espresso and breakfasts at Caffè Mela are also a great way to start the day.
 Learn more about lodging and dining options at the Wenatchee Valley Visitors Bureau website.